syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Colors.md

 ## BorderColor

-The following code sample demonstrates how to set the BorderColor color:
+The following code sample demonstrates how to set the BorderColor:

 {% highlight c# %}